Incorporating Driver Safety into Your Culture to Increase Retention

 - Relating issues to managers can be difficult for drivers due to different things.
 Issues can be taken out of context, exaggerated or understated since there is no specific data to work with.
 When you’re able to see the entire picture, you can form an objective opinion.

 - Transparent data cancels out any type of bias that may surface.
 For example, a driver who has made several mistakes in the past may be shut down due to biases even when pointing out a valid issue.
 The right technology ensures that the data speaks for itself no matter what a driver’s previous record is like.

 - Data collection also leads to better risk management by helping you pinpoint the issues your fleet is facing.

 Here at Netradyne, we want technology to empower drivers to take more control of their safety.

 Your drivers must feel protected and valued as an employee.
 By providing a platform for voicing concerns, and showing that you care about how your drivers fare on the job, you are showing them that the work they do is important.
-You are also showing how important their safety is to you.
+You are also showing your commitment to your safety culture and to be safe while driving.
 This motivates them to keep working for your organization.